NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/chat/chat.md

 Supported Web Search services:
 - Wikipedia
-- Tavily
+- Tavily (requires API key)
-- Serp API
+- Serp API (requires API key)
-- News API
+- News API (requires API key)

+For services requiring API keys such as NewsAPI, Serp and Tavily, go to **Integrations** on the side nav, select the service and enter the API key for the service.
+When the API key is entered, you may test the connection by selecting the **Test** button in Integrations.

 Behavior:
 - Web results are retrieved at query time and can be blended with document-based retrieval to form answers.